= c("tidyverse", "stats19")

 Attendees should have the following before signing-up:

-- Basic familiarity with R and RStudio or expertise in another programming language for data science
+- Basic familiarity with R and RStudio or knowledge of another programming language for data science

 - A laptop with R and RStudio installed (or VS Code with the R extension or similar for advanced users)